 Bradford and Hill are locks.
 Gilbert is likely competing against the roster number more so than Austin Davis for a potential third quarterback spot.
 The guess here is the Rams will keep a third after keeping just two entering 2013.

 The Rams went heavy on running backs last year, keeping five, but with Pead handling more special teams duties, it could make Chase Reynolds expendable and allow them to keep an extra body elsewhere.

 With Bailey suspended the first four weeks, the Rams could take a longer look at another wideout for the first quarter of the season, but Bailey plus the five listed here seem to be in pretty good shape.
 It will be more interesting to see how this group shakes out in terms of playing time.

 TIGHT ENDS (4)

 The first three are probably pretty safe, but the Rams could have an intriguing competition for a potential fourth tight end if they opt to keep one.
-Cunningham intrigues them, but undrafted rookie Alex Bayer continues to show promise.
-I'm not ready to elevate him past Cunningham but it's going to be close if they keep four.
+Cunningham intrigues them, but undrafted rookie Alex Bayer showed some promise in the spring and could surprise.

 OFFENSIVE LINEMEN (9)

 The Rams could easily go heavy here and keep another lineman or even two as they did in 2013.
 The first seven listed here should be in good shape, but beyond that, the competition is wide open.
 Players like Sean Hooey, Brandon Washington, Mitchell Van Dyk and Demetrius Rhaney could be heard from before preseason is finished.